timlabs/uscode/United States Code/TITLE 12-BANKS AND BANKING/CHAPTER 14-FEDERAL CREDIT UNIONS/SUBCHAPTER III-CENTRAL LIQUIDITY FACILITY.md

   * (4) borrow from—

-    * (A) any source, provided that the total face value of these obligations shall not exceed twelve times the subscribed capital stock and surplus of the Facility; and
+    * (A) any source, provided that the total face value of these obligations shall not exceed twelve times the subscribed capital stock and surplus of the Facility, provided that, the total face value of such obligations shall not exceed 16 times the subscribed capital stock and surplus of the Facility for the period beginning on March 27, 2020, and ending on December 31, 2021; and

     * (B) the National Credit Union Share Insurance Fund up to $500,000 to defray initial organizational and operating expenses of the Facility at such rates and terms consistent with prevailing market conditions;